zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 It is necessary to consider the implications of the natural unit conventions on the dimensions of the electromagnetic field.
 By combining Newton's second law \\( (F = m a) \\) with the expression of the Lorentz force (given by Eqn.
-2.3), one can show that, in general, the dimensions of the electric and the magnetic vectors obey the relation
+2.3), it is easy to see that, in general, the dimensions of the electric and the magnetic vectors obey the relation

 $$ \tag{1y.14}
 	\lbrack \bm{E} \rbrack